-So they understand exactly what they can expect, I'll provide buyers with an outline of the whole deal.
+So they'll understand exactly what they can expect, I like to furnish buyers with an overview of the whole deal.

-When you're ready to get started, simply contact me here or e-mail me at .
-I'm glad to address questions you have about this information.
+When you're ready to get started, just contact me here or e-mail me at .
+I'm happy to address any questions you have regarding this information.

-Step 1 – Get ready to purchase a home
+Step 1 – Prepare to purchase a home

-When you start your search, you'll want to form a list of must-haves, get a plan of what neighborhoods and school districts you'd like to live in, and begin planning your budget.
+You'll want to put together a list of items you want, get a feel for what neighborhoods you want to live in, and begin planning your budget.

-Keeping your mortgage payment less than 30 percent of your net monthly income is a good rule to adhere to.
+Keeping your mortgage payment around 1/3 of your net monthly income is a good rule to follow.

 Step 2 – Talk to a real estate agent in Loveland

 This is where At Home Real Estate Company comes in.

 I'd love to plan a time to meet with you and talk about your real estate needs and get an idea of your plans for the future.